Diljit Dosanjh

-Hailing from Dosanjh Kalan, Jalandhar, Dosanjh started in 2002 and gained recognition in punjabi music with his album ‘Smile’(2005) and ‘Chocolate’(2008) followed by ‘The Next Level’(2009) with Yo Yo Honey Singh.
-Subsequently he pursued his acting, starring in debut punjabi movie The Lion of Punjab in 2011.
+Hailing from Dosanjh Kalan, Jalandhar district, Dosanjh began his career in 2002 and gained recognition in Punjabi music with his albums Smile (2005) and Chocolate (2008), followed by the blockbuster album; The Next Level (2009) with Yo Yo Honey Singh.
+He had a cameo in the Punjabi movie Mel Karade Rabba in 2010 and began to pursue acting, debuting as a leading actor in the Punjabi movie The Lion of Punjab in 2011.

-He made his Bollywood debut in 2016 with the crime thriller Udta Punjab for which he earned the Filmfare Award for Best Male Debut, in addition for a nomination for the Filmfare Award for Best Supporting Actor.
+He made his Bollywood debut in 2016 with the crime thriller Udta Punjab, for which he earned the Filmfare Award for Best Male Debut, in addition to a nomination for the Filmfare Award for Best Supporting Actor.
 This was followed by Good Newwz (2019), for which he received his second nomination for the Filmfare Award for Best Supporting Actor.
-As of 2020, he has won the most five PTC Award for Best Actor.
+As of 2020, he has won the PTC Award for Best Actor five times.
 He has also appeared as a judge in three seasons of the reality show Rising Star.

-In 2020, Dosanjh entered Social 50 chart by Billboard, following the release of his 11th album G.O.A.T..
-The album, along with his next one MoonChild Era were listed in the Billboard Canadian Albums Chart.
+In 2020, Dosanjh charted on the Social 50 chart by Billboard with the release of his 11th album, G.O.A.T..

+In 2024, Diljit announced the Dil-Luminati Global tour, during which he toured Paris, England, Ireland, Italy and the Netherlands in Europe and Delhi, Hyderabad, Ahmedabad, Lucknow, Pune, Kolkata, Bangalore, Indore, Chandigarh and Guwahati in India.

 Early life

-Diljit Dosanjh was born on 6 January 1984 to a Sikh family in the village of Dosanjh Kalan in Phillaur tehsil, Jalandhar district, Punjab, India.
+Diljit Dosanjh was born on 6 January 1984 to a Jat Sikh family in the village of Dosanjh Kalan in Phillaur tehsil, Jalandhar district, Punjab, India.
 His father, Balbir Singh, is a former employee of Punjab Roadways and his mother, Sukhwinder Kaur, is a homemaker.
 He has two siblings, one elder sister and one younger brother.
-He spent his early childhood in Dosanjh Kalan and then moved to Ludhiana, Punjab from where he completed his formal education, including graduating high school from Shri Guru Harkrishan Public School.
-While still in school, he began his singing career by performing Kirtan (Sikh religious music) at local gurdwaras.
-Diljit Singh and his family then moved to Ludhiana and currently living there.
+During childhood, Diljit came to Ludhiana to his uncle's home and did schooling from Guru Harkrishan Public School in Ludhiana, due to financial reasons.

 Career

-2003–2004: Ishq Da Uda Ada and Dil
+2003–2004: Ishq Da Uda Ada and DIL

-Diljit released his first album Ishq Da Uda Ada in 2004 with Finetone Cassettes, a division of T-Series.
+Diljit released his first album Ishq Da Uda Ada in 2003 with Finetone Cassettes, a division of T-Series.
 Rajinder Singh of Finetone, who helped Dosanjh make a debut in the Punjabi music industry, suggested to him to spell his first name as Diljit instead of Daljit.
-The music was composed by Bablu Mahindra and the lyrics were written by Balvir Boparai.
-Dosanjh gave vocals to all the eight tracks and the producers made a music video for the title track of the album.
-In 2004, his second album Dil was released, which was again with Finetone Cassettes.